MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 In general, we recommended using the idempotent version of commands so that if they're called more than once with the same input parameters, they have no additional effect.
 In other words, running the command multiple times has the same effect as running it once.
 For example, where possible, we recommend using the idempotent command `.create-or-alter` over the regular `.create` command.

 > [!NOTE]
-> Since the script resource is meant for databases, it doesn't support cluster-wide commands such as cluster
+> Scripts run in the context of a database and don't support cluster-wide commands such as cluster policies.
-> policies.

 There are various methods you can use to configure a database with scripts.
 We'll focus on the following methods using ARM template deployments: